AndrePatri/CoClusterBridge/README.md

 - A `ControlClusterClient` object represents the interface between the controllers and the parallel simulation environment (e.g. Omniverse Isaac Sim).
 - Data is shared and passed between *cluster server*, *cluster client* and the *control cluster* employing shared memory, for minimum latency (no need for serialization/deserialization and/or messages exchange) and maximum flexibility.
 The low-level implementation of the shared data mechanism is hosted in `utilities/shared_mem.py`.
 Specifically, the package uses [posix_ipc](https://github.com/osvenskan/posix_ipc) and [mmap](https://docs.python.org/3.7/library/mmap.html) to build shared memory clients and servers which create and manage (Torch) views of specific memory regions.
+- At its current version, the framework uses 3 main shared data structures built on top of the low-level memory mechanism: `RobotClusterState` for the state of the whole cluster (from the simulator), `RobotClusterCmd` for the commands computed by the controllers and `RhcClusterTaskRefs` for the run-time configurable parameters of the controllers.
+Each of these objects basically holds a big tensor and a series of views of it, which represent the data it holds (e.g. root position, orientation, etc...).
+Additionally, each of them also holds a *mirror* of their tensor on GPU.
+When necessary, the mirror is synched with its CPU counterpart or viceversa.
 - When `ControlClusterClient`'s `solve` is called, the shared cluster state is synched with the one from the simulator (this might require a copy from GPU to CPU), all the controllers in the cluster run the solution of their associated control problem and fill a shared solution object with updated data.
+This final passage also implies an additional copy, this time from CPU to GPU, of the obtained control commands.
 By design, the client's `solve` will block until all controllers have returned.
 This way, the cluster is always synchronized with the simulator.

 - Additionally, a debugging Qt5-based gui is also provided: